 The Pentax K1000 – Simplicity Rules

 People like Keith Ledger and Johnny Depp were known to love Polaroid cameras.
 Keith with his Polaroid SX-70 and Johnny with his Spectra.
 And it was actually Seal, Charlotte Rampling and Jessica Lange who were using film Leicas, (Leica M3 to Leica M6), before they became a ‘fashion statement’.
+And, of course, there’s Jason Lee of “My Name Is Earl” fame.
 But the most surprising to me was Drew Barrymore.
 While she has used a number of cameras, including Polaroid, she always seemed to come back to her beloved Pentax K1000.
 For someone who could pretty much afford any camera they wanted, I always found that amazing.

 A New Jeopardy?